 Inn by the Sea

 On a mile of sandy beaches a short drive to downtown Portland in Cape Elizabeth, the Inn by the Sea offers sixty-one guest rooms and spacious suites perfect for families.
 Beach suites include fully furnished kitchens and outdoor decks with private entrances and beach access.
-Ideally situated for easy drives to southern, mid-coast, and the Portland area, the Inn by the Sea is a tranquil, eco-conscious resort with gourmet dining and a full-service spa.
+Ideally situated for easy drives to southern, mid-coast, and the downtown area of Portland is minutes away, the Inn by the Sea is a tranquil, eco-conscious resort with gourmet dining and a full-service spa.
+Expect lots of ice cream and s’mores for the kids.
 Read our full review.

 Luxe Recess can offer many complimentary amenities and resort credits at the Inn by the Sea if you would like help booking a Maine vacation.